 The description can contain from zero up to as many lines as the user requires to describe the problem.
-Each line can contain up to 60 characters.
+Each line can contain up to 60 characters and any lines exceeding this limit will be truncated.
 The description is printed at the beginning of the listing files for grok (prefixo.eco) and HydroGeoSphere (prefixo.lst).
 Ideally, the first line of the description should summarize the problem in one clear and concise statement.